[NOT AN AD OR GIFTED, BEFORE COVID-19 RESTRICTIONS]

-This is a place to go for special occasions as it’s a great fine dining destination – we are very lucky to have one in York.
+This is a place to go for special occasions as it’s a great fine dining destination – we are very lucky to have had one in York.
 Our Gusto has lovely friendly staff who are always smiling and I can’t wait to go back for date night after lockdown restrictions have been lifted to see all their lovely faces!

 We both had pizzas, surprise surprise.
 But these aren’t just your usual Dominos pizzas, these are made with a sourdough base and freshly made sauce.
 Gusto also offers a gluten-free base for all of their pizzas.
-Me being a plain jane, I went for the Margherita and Josh had (I think) Truffle Funghi but I can’t remember, ha!
+Me being a plain Jane, I went for the Margherita and the other (I think) Truffle Funghi but I can’t remember, ha!
 It’s meant to be a pizza Bianca so I’m not sure but it’s a similar pizza.
 They change their menu depending on the season so it’s quite nice to have newer options…even though I usually go for my favourites.
 For the table, we ordered the BEST side ever.
 We discovered these beauties at Gusto and haven’t looked back since.
 Courgette fries.
 What a dream, try them.
 You won’t be disappointed.

 Ooh, now we all had a debate about whether Dad’s dessert was a bit childish for a grown man, haha!
 Ice cream and gelato?
 Hmm, I’m still not sure but it was a birthday…so you do need some sort of nod to your childhood, right?
 I had the Sticky Toffee Pudding with vanilla ice cream which wasn’t too heavy because you know sometimes you go somewhere and the cake can be a bit stodgy?
 This wasn’t, it was a perfect ending to the meal.

 Check out the menus here – sadly the York restaurant ceased trading during the first UK lockdown of Covid – 19.
 Here’s a massive thank you for the incredible memories we have with you.